crisperdue/prooftoys-site/content/about.md

 One goal is to develop a friendly community of users around the tools here and their goals of using computers for mathematical reasoning.
-Feel free to say "hello" to the author through <a href="mailto:cris@perdues.com"><b>email</b></a>.
+Don't hesitate to say "hello" to the author through <a href="mailto:cris@perdues.com"><b>email</b></a>.

 Sincerely,<br>